 For Relevant Subcontracts at any lower tiers of subcontracting, the Contractor shall take all reasonable steps to ensure that the Mandatory Subcontract Conditions and the SOP Provisions for Relevant Subcontracts in the form appearing in Appendix [ ]1 to the additional conditions of contract are included mutatis mutandis and are effective in all such Relevant Subcontracts.
 The Contractor shall take all reasonable steps to ensure that subcontractors at any lower tiers of subcontracting shall, if necessary, within a reasonable time enter into supplemental agreements to comply with the requirements in this sub-clause.

-The Contractor shall submit copies of the contract documents of all Relevant Subcontracts to the Project Manager for the purpose of checking if the Mandatory Subcontract Conditions and the SOP Provisions for Relevant Subcontracts referred to in sub-clauses (2) and (3) of this Clause are included in the Relevant Subcontracts.
+The Contractor shall submit copies of the contract documents of all Relevant Subcontracts to the Project Manager for the purpose of checking if the Mandatory Subcontract Conditions and the SOP Provisions for Relevant Subcontracts referred to in sub-clauses (2) and (3) of this clause are included in the Relevant Subcontracts.
 Upon request by the Project Manager, the Contractor shall provide the original documents of the Relevant Subcontract for inspection by the Project Manager.

 The Contractor shall display a Site Notice using the pro forma at Appendix [ ]2 to the additional conditions of contract.
 The Site Notice shall be updated from time to time or as per request by the Project Manager.